 The Chase Sapphire Reserve

-We’ve named the Chase Sapphire Reserve Card our favorite travel rewards credit card.
-Outside of the free Global Entry/TSA PreCheck credit it offers, it also comes with Priority Pass Lounge access, an annual $300 travel credit and a host of other premium benefits.
+The Chase Sapphire Reserve is one of our favorite travel rewards credit cards.
+Outside of the free Global Entry/TSA PreCheck credit it offers, it also comes with Priority Pass Lounge access, an annual $300 travel credit, complimentary Lyft Pink membership, and a host of other premium benefits.

 The card is offering a sign-up bonus of 50,000 Chase Ultimate Rewards points after spending $4,000 in the first 3 months of card membership which can be redeemed for up to $750 towards travel.

 Click Here to learn more about the Chase Sapphire Reserve.

 Cover Yourself First